Vishnudevverse/Project-Hydrowaves/README.md

 ✔️ Planned, designed & developed the entire website
 ✔️ Integrated static content for fast load times + PHP for dynamic features
 ✔️ Tuned performance for 95+ scores in PageSpeed & SEO audits
 ✔️ Managed deployment on Hostinger with a custom domain
-✔️ Provided updates & training for the client to manage content

 ---